duongthanhtrung/duongthanhtrung/readme.md

     - **Issue**: The variable `lhsPriority` is used in the original code but isn't defined anywhere, causing potential errors and confusion.
 It was unclear where this variable came from or how it should be calculated.
     - **Improvement**: Removed the reference to `lhsPriority`, as it wasn't clearly defined.
 Instead, the code uses the priority value of each balance directly, obtained by calling `getPriority(balance.blockchain)`.

+7. **Logic Error**:
+    - **Issue**: The original code filters balances where `balance.amount <= 0`, but it was nested inside an `if` condition that checks `lhsPriority > -99`.
+This could lead to logic errors, especially when `lhsPriority` is not available or undefined.
+    - **Improvement**: I simplified the filtering logic.
+The refactored code checks `balance.priority > -99` and `balance.amount > 0` directly in a single `filter` operation, ensuring the filtering is clear, accurate, and free from unnecessary conditions.

-## Submission ##
+## Submission

-You can view my solutions in this repository.
-The problems I have not attempted (Problem 4 and Problem 5) are left as placeholders to maintain the structure of the repo.
+This repository contains all the solutions I have worked on.
+For **Problem 2**, I included both the source code and the build directory to make it easy for reviewers to test the solution.

 Thank you for reviewing my submission!
+If you have any questions or need clarifications, feel free to reach out.